Instagram is the fourth most popular social media platform in the world (after Facebook) that can help you attract and engage new customers.

 Image via Instagram

-All these helpful features are not available to regular profiles so if you’ve been committing this marketing mistake, you’ve missed out on them.
+All these helpful features are not available to regular profiles so if you’ve been committing the most common Instagram marketing mistakes, you’ve missed out on them.

 The more information you get about your audience, the better you’ll become at targeting them with the right content and therefore achieving your marketing goals.